 Saturday, May 7, 2016, 11:00 a.m.–6:00 p.m.

-In today’s world, making meaningful contact with industry professionals is challenging.
-A photographer’s work may speak for itself, but how can you effectively present your work in a productive and memorable way?
-During this session, you will learn what components comprise a successful brand, and learn how combining and even integrating your print and social media tools can make the strongest first impression with your targeted audience.
-Registration ends Sunday, May 1.
+During this session, participants learned what components contribute to a successful brand, and how combining and integrating print and social media tools can make the strongest first impression with a targeted audience.

 Mary Virginia Swanson is an author, educator, and consultant who helps artists find the strengths in their work, identify appreciative audiences, and present their work in an informed, professional manner.
 Her seminars and lectures on marketing opportunities aid photographers in moving their careers to the next level.
 Swanson is the recipient of the 2013 Focus Lifetime Achievement Award from the Griffin Museum of Photography, and the 2014 Susan Carr Award for Education from the American Society of Media Photographers.
 The Society for Photographic Education named her the 2015 Honored Educator.
 Swanson coauthored Publish Your Photography Book (revised edition, 2014) with Darius Himes.
 Swanson is currently working on a new publication, Finding Your Audience: An Introduction to Marketing Your Photographs.